sskef-web/sskef-web/README.md

 <br>

 Hi, I'm [Vlad Fedorovich](https://t.me/sskef), a web and app developer 👨🏻‍💻 from Belarus.
-I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.**
+I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.
+I'm proud to say that **I can succesfully center an element with css.**

 <br>